xlab-uiuc/cloudtest/README.md

 2. Need to write a scirpt to prune out flaky tests and find out potential candidate tests.

-Estimated time: Done, but need to confirm details to make things solid.
+Estimated time: Done, but need to confirm details with folks to make things solid.

 3. How to install Azure certifications freely?